quchen/articles/applicative_monad.md

 - Make `Alternative` (along with `Monad`) a superclass of `MonadPlus`.

-The following will first discuss the consequences of these changes; afterwards there's a strategy about how to make this chainge as painless as possible.
+The following will first discuss the consequences of these changes; afterwards there's a strategy about how to make this change as painless as possible.